hipe/tmx/arc/doc/issues/024-NAME_ME.md

   - why the crazy diff thing [#here.K]
   - the crazy diff thing [#here.L]
   - the beginning of the final clusterization [#here.M]
+  - finishing the final clusterization with capsules [#here.N]